HarperFast/bigquery-sync/README.md

 The plugin will:

-1. Discover cluster topology
+1. Calculate worker IDs from cluster instances and thread counts
-2. Calculate this node's partition assignments
+2. Determine this worker's partition assignments
 3. Begin syncing data from BigQuery
 4. Create checkpoints for recovery
 5. Continuously poll for new data